bendews/smartthings-daikin-wifi/README.md

 ![Preview of device page in SmartThings interface](https://raw.githubusercontent.com/bendews/smartthings-daikin-wifi/master/preview.png)

 This Device type allows the integration of Daikin Split Systems that have the optional "WiFi module" installed.
 Most commonly, this is the "BRP072A42" module.
 This Device Type has only been tested with that module, however other modules (such as the BRP069A42) should be compatible.

+It implements the SmartThings "Thermostat" capability, which means it has full compatibility with most thermostat automations and allows integration with platforms such as Google Home.

 Note that "P" Series units (FTXMxxP) do not support fan direction or rate controls.

+## Features

+- Ability to set desired temperature
+- Ability to set desired mode (Auto, Cool, Heat, Dry, Fan)
+- Seperate temperatures for each mode
+- See current environment temperature
+- Adjustment of fan direction (Horizontal, Vertical and "3D")
+- Adjustment of fan rate (0-5, Auto, Silence)

+Future revisions will also add a parameter for viewing the outside temperature

 ## To Install